pixelzery/pixelzery.github.io/projects/_posts/2018-09-20-answerbot.md

 </g></g><path id="path300" style="fill:#5b9bd5;fill-opacity:1;fill-rule:evenodd;stroke:none" d="m 491.42,97.005 h 5.638 v 5.638 h -5.638 z"></path><g id="g302"><g clip-path="url(#clipPath308)" id="g304"><text id="text312" style="font-variant:normal;font-weight:normal;font-size:10.27200031px;font-family:Calibri;-inkscape-font-specification:Calibri;writing-mode:lr-tb;fill:#595959;fill-opacity:1;fill-rule:nonzero;stroke:none" transform="matrix(1,0,0,-1,499.51,96.84)"><tspan id="tspan310" y="0" x="0 6.8308802 10.272 15.592896 20.790527">Other</tspan></text>
 </g></g><path id="path314" style="fill:none;stroke:#d9d9d9;stroke-width:0.85540003;stroke-linecap:butt;stroke-linejoin:round;stroke-miterlimit:10;stroke-dasharray:none;stroke-opacity:1" d="M 50.88,83.358 H 790.9 v 428.52 H 50.88 Z"></path></g></svg>

-From the above stacked bar chart, you can see the breakdown of what type of questions produced which results.
-From it, a couple things can clearly be seen:
+Above is a breakdown of what type of questions produced which results.

 - quite a large proportion of the `Top-Page + Item` results are achieved by `Info` type questions.
 - `Attribute` questions seem to largely result in only `Relevant` results.
 This can be explained by the program not putting extra emphasis on attribute keywords such as `when` and so only giving vague related information.
 - The amount of `Top-Page + Item` results and `Relevant` results are equal.
 This would imply it is just as likely that the program gives only `Relevant` information without answering the question as it is to give an immediate answer, right at the top of the results.
 - Of the times the question is answered, the majority of the time, it is answered with the answer right at the top of the results (`Top Page + Item`)